rtomasi75/pygmalion/README.md

 ### Building with Microsoft Visual Studio

 You should always use the latest version of Visual Studio when building Pygmalion.
-You can either use TortoiseGit [TortoiseGit](https://tortoisegit.org/), or clone the repository directly using Visual Studio.
+You can either use [TortoiseGit](https://tortoisegit.org/), or clone the repository directly using Visual Studio.
 Choose the "x64-Clang-Release" CMake configuration for building.